 Beekeeping in Queensland

-Following the detection of varroa mites on Asian honey bees in Townsville, the Department of Agriculture and Fisheries has established the National Varroa Mite Eradication Program.
-Restrictions apply to the movement of live bees within the Townsville area.
-Please refer to the Prevention and Control Program (PDF, 3.7MB) and the map of the affected area (PDF, 366KB).
+Following the first detection of varroa mites on Asian honey bees in Townsville in June 2016, the Department of Agriculture and Fisheries established the National Varroa Mite Eradication Program.
+No bees or varroa mites from this first Townsville detection have been found since November 2016.

 Report sightings of Asian honey bees or feral bee nests in Townsville to 13 25 23.